-Here, Football Ground Guide covers the key information about data roaming charges at the tournament, focusing on four of the UK's biggest network providers.
+Here, FootballGroundGuide breaks down everything fans need to know about data roaming at the 2026 World Cup, focusing on four of the UK’s biggest mobile networks.

 World Cup Data roaming charges

-You can roam in Canada, Mexico and the USA at no extra cost if you have the O2 travel inclusive bolt on or the O2 travel inclusive zone ultimate bolt on.
+You can roam in Canada, Mexico and the USA at no extra cost if you have the O2 travel inclusive bolt-on or the O2 travel inclusive zone ultimate bolt-on.

 If not, you will have to pay standard rates as detailed below: